-How much of the Psychology A-level is to do with mental health?Watch
+How much of the Psychology A-level is to do with mental health?Watch this thread

 On paper 2 you do this unit called biopsychology which can link into bits of mental health (i.e. faulty brain structures can disrupt normal biological functioning), but it's not really specifically about mental health, but you can tie in examples to support.